Your Cart (0)

 • Menopause: This is a significant period when vaginal dryness occurs due to hormonal changes.

-• Medical Conditions: Conditions like diabetes and thyroid disorders can increase the risk.
+• Medical conditions: Conditions like diabetes and thyroid disorders can increase the risk.

 • Medications: Certain drugs, including those for depression and high blood pressure, can contribute to dryness.